3 Leadership Techniques in Dealing with Underperformers

 Understanding the truth about why, with precision, is the place to start in addressing underperformance.
 Attempting to fix ill-defined problems will solve nothing and likely make the situation worse.
 Three key tasks can help achieve success in determining the truth and address the accountability challenge are:

-- Clarify the standards for performance.
+- Clarify and secure agreement on the standards for performance.
 Ensure – with abundant clarity – goals are clearly defined, understood, and agreed upon.
 Same is true for the organizations core values that define acceptable standards of behavior.
 It is always best to have these in writing to bring visibility to them.

 And for those who think the millennials in your organization will depart if they are held accountable, consider the 2016 Deloitte study on millennials.
 They concluded that young workers actually want to stay with organizations in greater numbers when they are held accountable for their performance.